 Marian K. Schneider: “Passing the bipartisan Security Elections Act will advance our nation’s efforts to protect and ensure trustworthy elections.”

-The following is a statement from Marian K. Schneider, president of Verified Voting, on election integrity, and the need for manual recounts and audits.
+The following is a statement from Marian K. Schneider, president of Verified Voting, regarding the U.S. Election Assistance Commission (EAC) summit held today in Washington, D.C.
 For additional media inquires, please contact email@example.com

 “As officials look to address the risks our elections face today, it is essential that voter-verified paper ballots and post-election audits are recognized as the best way – given current technology – to ensure that an attack on our voting systems can be detected and the outcome verified.
 With midterm elections quickly approaching, it’s time we also prepare to monitor, detect, respond and recover from these potential attacks.
 The good news is that we can, and Congress has a bill that goes a long way in doing so.

 “The bipartisan Secure Elections Act, introduced late last month by Sen. James Lankford (R-OK) and co-sponsored by Sen. Amy Klobuchar (D-MN), Sen. Lindsey Graham (R-SC), Sen. Kamala Harris (D-CA), Sen, Susan Collins (R-ME) and Sen. Martin Heinrich, (D-NM), aims to provide states with the resources needed to implement these safeguards.